Tony Caputo is the head men's basketball coach, head men's tennis coach and assistant athletic director at Southern Virginia University.

 Nick Porter is the Director of Basketball Operations and Athletic Communications Student Assistant at Southern Virginia University handling travel and operations for men's basketball.

-Porter, a sophomore from South Ogden, Utah, is a Marriott Scholar and a Business Management and Leadership major.
+Porter, a sophomore from South Ogden, Utah, is a Marriott Scholar and a Business Management and Leadership major and will graduate in May of 2017.